 I hope to review Gary Francione‘s Introduction to Animal Rights: Your Child or the Dog? here next month.
-I’ve found some, but not all, of what I’ve watched and read thus far from Francione compelling.
+I’ve found much of what I’ve watched and read thus far from Francione compelling.
 In the meantime, here is a good snippet on the topic of animal rights from Corin Bruce’s essay, Green Anarchism: Towards the Abolition of Heirarchy,

 The idea of animal rights proposes that the kind of moral consideration that is often granted to members of our own species should be extended to non-human animals as well.
 This thinking goes hand in hand with green anarchism, because it can be seen to argue — upon recognising that the hierarchies that pervade our own society should be abolished — that the hierarchies that involve the human subordination of other species of animals should be abolished for much the same reasons.